awsdocs/iam-user-guide/doc_source/id_users_manage.md

 + AWS CLI: [aws iam list\-groups\-for\-user](https://docs.aws.amazon.com/cli/latest/reference/iam/list-groups-for-user.html)
 + AWS API: [ListGroupsForUser](https://docs.aws.amazon.com/IAM/latest/APIReference/API_ListGroupsForUser.html)

-## Renaming an IAM User<a name="id_users_renaming"></a>
+## Renaming an IAM user<a name="id_users_renaming"></a>

 To change a user's name or path, you must use the AWS CLI, Tools for Windows PowerShell, or AWS API\.
 There is no option in the console to rename a user\.
-For information about the permissions that you need in order to rename a user, see [Permissions Required to Access IAM Resources](access_permissions-required.md)\.
+For information about the permissions that you need in order to rename a user, see [Permissions required to access IAM resources](access_permissions-required.md)\.

 When you change a user's name or path, the following happens:
 + Any policies attached to the user stay with the user under the new name\.
 + The user stays in the same groups under the new name\.
 + The unique ID for the user remains the same\.
-For more information about unique IDs, see [Unique Identifiers](reference_identifiers.md#identifiers-unique-ids)\.
+For more information about unique IDs, see [Unique identifiers](reference_identifiers.md#identifiers-unique-ids)\.
 + Any resource or role policies that refer to the user *as a principal* \(the user is being granted access\) are automatically updated to use the new name or path\.
 For example, any queue\-based policies in Amazon SQS or resource\-based policies in Amazon S3 are automatically updated to use the new name and path\.

 IAM does not automatically update policies that refer to the user *as a resource* to use the new name or path; you must manually do that\.
 For example, imagine that user `Richard` has a policy attached to him that lets him manage his security credentials\.
 If an administrator renames `Richard` to `Rich`, the administrator also needs to update that policy to change the resource from this: